|

 - Removes waste products from the blood

-the liver can regenerate itself, there are illnesses that can
+Although the liver can regenerate itself, there are illnesses

 is a possible treatment for a patient whose liver no longer